 - Add white wine and cook over medium heat for a few minutes, stirring.
 Add chicken broth, bay leaf, Worcestershire sauce, thyme and pepper.
 Simmer for 20-30 minutes on low.

 - Meanwhile, arrange baguette slices on a baking sheet.
 Toast under broiler until lightly toasted, then turn and toast other side.
+Or grill.
 Remove from oven and rob garlic briskly over each piece while still warm.

 - Preheat oven to 400 degrees on roast setting so heat is coming from the top.